mixxxdj/manual/source/chapters/library.rst

      Mixxx library - MusicBrainz Wizard

-The MusicBrainz wizard in Mixxx allows to search the MusicBrainz database and apply the search results to your tracks.
+The MusicBrainz wizard in Mixxx allows searching the MusicBrainz database and applying the results to your tracks.

 Click on a **single track** in the library and select :guilabel:`Get Metadata from MusicBrainz`.
 Mixxx fetches track data from the MusicBrainz database and displays the search results.

-Select the best possible match from the search results by clicking on it in the list.
+Select the best match from the search results by clicking on it in the list.

   * **Apply**: Apply the selected MusicBrainz metadata to the track.
   * **Close**: Close the wizard.
-  * **Previous/Next**: Load the previous or next track in the current library view and perform a MusicBrainz lookup on them as well.
+  * **Previous/Next**: Load the previous or next track in the current library view and perform a MusicBrainz lookup on it as well.

-Fetching track metadata from MusicBrainz can possibly fail if Mixxx could not find the requested track in the MusicBrainz database, could not connect to the MusicBrainz servers, or because you are not connected to the Internet.
+Fetching track metadata from MusicBrainz can fail:
+  * if Mixxx is unable to find the specified track in the MusicBrainz database,
+  * if Mixxx cannot reach the MusicBrainz servers (if they are down,)
+  * or if you are not connected to the Internet.

 .. hint:: The MusicBrainz service has been designed for identifying full audio files.
-Is a track less then 2 minutes long, identifying the file will likely fail.
+If a track is less than 2 minutes long, identifying the file will likely fail.
 Identifying a layered mix-track or mash-up may produce false positives in the result list.

-Using 3rd-party software
+Using third-party software
 ------------------------

-If you have modified file metadata in 3rd-party software, select :menuselection:`Library --> Rescan Library` in the menu on top of the application window.
+If you have modified file metadata in third-party software, select :menuselection:`Library --> Rescan Library` in the menu on top of the application window.
 This prompts Mixxx to re-read the metadata from **all** tracks in the library.